Kenyon-Kong/Kenyon-Kong.github.io/README.md

 ## About me
-I'm Xiangrui Kong, a senior undergraduate student majoring in the Honor Computer Science College at Purdue University.
+I'm Xiangrui Kong, a senior student in the Honors College of Computer Science at Purdue Univeristy.

 ## Experience
 **Teaching Assistant for undergraduate course CS381-Algorithms (Spring 2023 - Present)**